Restricted Discrete Invariance and Self-Synchronization For Stable Walking of Bipedal Robots: Discrete Invariance and Self-Synchronization of the 3D LIP

+Hence, from this equation we have synchronization if and only if $\dot{x}_0\dot{y}_0+\omega^2 x_0 y_0 = 0$.
+This result together with Proposition \ref{periodicity_3dlip} complete the proof. \end{proof}

-So far, we have shown that if the initial conditions are such that $L_0 = 0$ the solution is synchronized.
-However, this by itself won't be very interesting unless there exists some kind of stability in the synchronization.
-Interestingly, as we will show in the next proposition, the discrete invariant gait results in self-synchronization of the 3D LIP, that is, eventually the synchronization measure approaches zero.
-[3d_lip_invariant_gait]{Proposition} \begin{self_sync_stability} Suppose that the 3D LIP biped model takes a $(x_0, y_0)$-invariant step with initial velocities $\dot{x} = \dot{x}_0>0$ and $\dot{y} = \dot{y}_0<0$.
+So far, we have shown that if the initial conditions are such that $L_0 = 0$, the solution is synchronized.
+We are also interested in stability in the synchronization.
+Interestingly, as we will show in the next proposition, the discrete invariant gait can result in self-synchronization of the 3D LIP, that is, eventually the synchronization measure approaches zero.
+[3d_lip_invariant_gait]{Proposition} \begin{self_sync_stability} Suppose that the 3D LIP biped model takes an $(x_0, y_0)$-invariant step with initial velocities $\dot{x} = \dot{x}_0>0$ and $\dot{y} = \dot{y}_0<0$.
 Suppose that $K_0$ is the initial kinetic energy of the system and $K_0 - \omega^2 x_0 y_0>0$.
-Let $L_0$ and $L_1$ denote the synchronization measure in the current step and next step respectively.
+Let $L_0$ and $L_1$ denote the synchronization measure in the current step and next step, respectively.
 We have

-where,
+where